Doãn Ngọc Tân

-Doãn Ngọc Tân (born 15 August 1994) is a Vietnamese professional footballer who plays as a midfielder or right-back for V.League 1 club Đông Á Thanh Hóa and the Vietnam national team.
+Doãn Ngọc Tân (born 15 August 1994) is a Vietnamese professional footballer who plays as a defensive midfielder for V.League 1 club Thể Công–Viettel.

 Club career

 Ngọc Tân began his senior career at V.League 1 side Hải Phòng.

 In 2021, he signed for Thanh Hóa and immediately became a crucial player for the team.
 He contributed in the 2023 Vietnamese Cup winning campaign of the team, and captained the team in the following season to win their second Vietnamese Cup title in a row.

+In July 2026, Ngọc Tân moved to league fellow Thể Công–Viettel.

 International career

 Ngọc Tân was called up to the Vietnam national team squad for the 2024 ASEAN Championship.
 He made his international debut on 9 December 2024 in a 4–1 win against Laos.
 On 18 December, he scored a last-minute equalizer against Philippines.